List of Little Miss characters

-The following is a list of Little Miss characters from the children's book series by Roger Hargreaves, also adapted into the children's television programme The Mr. Men Show.
+The following is a list of Little Miss characters from the children's book series by Roger Hargreaves.
 Books one (Little Miss Bossy) to twenty-one (Little Miss Contrary) were written and illustrated by Roger Hargreaves, while books twenty-two (Little Miss Busy) to thirty (Little Miss Somersault) were ghostwritten by Viviane Cohen and Evelyne Lallemand, and illustrated by Colette David under Roger Hargreaves' name.
 The remainder were written and illustrated by Roger Hargreaves' son, Adam Hargreaves.